 Your sales team can provide insights and generalisations about the leads they’ve been interacting with.
 And your marketing team can conduct research that can inform more broader insights.
 Ultimately, both teams are focused on engaging the same prospects and need to be aligned on decisions and pricing.

 Together, both teams should develop comprehensive buyer personas so they can effectively target your ideal customer, increase acquisition, and generate targeted ads and pitches.

 Establish and maintain your organisation’s culture

 Your strategy isn’t as effective when sales and marketing aren’t getting along.
-Remember, even though they’re on two different teams, they ultimately have the same goals, such as working to grow the company, spread more brand awareness, and increase revenue.
+Remember, even though they’re on two different teams, they ultimately have the same goals, such as working to grow the company, spreading more brand awareness, and increasing overall revenue.

-Here’s an example using a customer who initially read an email newsletter or social media post that was lighthearted and a bit quirky.
-A couple days later, they received a sales call that carried a drastically different tone and personality — this person was serious and pushy.
-Not only is the customer confused, it’s off-putting and can prevent them from moving further down the sales funnel.
+Here’s an example.
+A customer reads an email newsletter or social media post that was lighthearted and a bit quirky.
+This is is the first time they’re encountering your business.
+A couple days later, they receive a sales call that carries a drastically different tone and personality — this person was serious and pushy.
+Not only is the customer confused, but they’re now also put off and may no longer move further down the sales funnel.
 In other words, when sales and marketing aren’t on the same page, it creates a divided office and fragmented brand image.

 Clearly, when sales and marketing work as a dynamic duo, they pack a bigger punch and stand a better chance of success.

 How have you gotten your sales and marketing teams to work together?